 Shortage of LTO Ultrium 8 Tapes

 There is currently a shortage of LTO 8 tape media.
 The shortage is due to a patent infringement lawsuit between Fujifilm and Sony.
-It is unclear when this will be resolved but current predictions are that the shortage will remain until late 2018.
+It is unclear when this will be resolved but current predictions are that the shortage will remain until the second quarter of 2019.
 Fujifilm and Sony currently manufacture LTO 8 tapes for all brands (IBM, Quantum, HPE and of course Sony and Fuji).

 Features and Benefits of LTO 8 Ultrium Tape

 Orders of $500 and over ship free by Standard Ground (see exceptions below)How do I take advantage of free ground shipping?

 Orders of $300 and over receive a 1GB TapeandMedia.com USB Drive

 (limit 1 per customer - while supplies last)